 We’re super excited for you to join the JYCA community!
 At JYCA, every individual is respected and valued, everyone’s ideas are taken seriously and enthusiastic participation is the norm.
 Being a part of JYCA means something different to everyone, but without a doubt, being a part of this organization will change your life.

 Questions?
-See our FAQ's, below.
+Email us at email@example.com or see our FAQ's, below.
 There is a sliding-scale fee for program participation.
 Please inquire about payment plans and scholarships.
 We make every effort possible to make JYCA accessible to everyone.

 Thank you for your interest in JYCA!

 Do you know a young person who you think would be great for JYCA?
 Nominate them to join our program !

 1. What is it?

 JYCA is Jewish Youth for Community Action.
 We're a community where you are given the chance to connect with other teens through life, community action, caring community and Jewish social justice values.
 It is a group of dedicated youth who act to make a difference in their communities.
 JYCA is fun, exciting, eye-opening, social, and an awesome, open place.

 2. What do you do?

 You meet incredible, inspiring people, make new friends, learn how everyone can make a difference in the world, learn about and try to help fix the many problems of the world.
 There are Leadership Training Sessions twice a month, plus retreats, community events, opportunities to do activism and community organizing and service.
 There are opportunities to engage in every part of JYCA.
 Youth-led means there are youth on the Board of Directors, all the committees, and planning all events.

 High school aged youth from around the Bay Area interested in gaining leadership skills and participating in progressive social action.
 We are a multi-racial, multi-ethnic and multi-religious community of young people who honor and care about social justice, activism and learning about the ways Jewish traditions and values can support our activism.